akbarnes/dupver/README.md

 Dupver is a minimalist deduplicating version control system in Go based on the Restic chunking library.
-It is most similar to the binary version control system Boar https://bitbucket.org/mats_ekberg/boar/wiki/Home, and to a lesser extent the commercial offering Perforce, though it borrows design conventions from the deduplicating backup applications Duplicacy, Restic and Borg.
+It is most similar to the binary version control system Boar https://bitbucket.org/mats_ekberg/boar/wiki/Home, though it borrows design conventions from the deduplicating backup applications Duplicacy, Restic and Borg.
 Dupver does not track files, rather it stores commits as snapshots more like